Ashfaqbs/spring-boot-security-v3/Concepts.md

 ### **Use Case**:
 - Companies use Okta for secure employee logins.
 Employees authenticate once and can access multiple internal applications seamlessly with SSO.

+When using OAuth 2.0, you need to specify which service will act as the authorization server, such as GitHub, Google, or LinkedIn.

+Okta is similar, but it's designed for enterprise and industry applications, providing a more comprehensive Identity and Access Management (IAM) solution.

+Key differences:

+1. Scope: OAuth 2.0 is primarily used for authorization and authentication in consumer-facing applications, whereas Okta is designed for enterprise IAM, focusing on security, scalability, and compliance.
+2. Features: Okta offers a broader set of features, including:
+    - Multi-factor authentication (MFA)
+    - Single Sign-On (SSO)
+    - Identity federation
+    - Access management
+    - Compliance and governance
+3. Integration: Okta provides pre-built integrations with various applications, services, and protocols, making it easier to implement IAM across an organization.
+4. Security: Okta is designed with enterprise-grade security in mind, providing features like encryption, secure token storage, and threat detection.

+When to use Okta:

+1. Enterprise applications
+2. Industry-specific solutions (e.g., healthcare, finance, government)
+3. Large-scale IAM deployments
+4. Complex access management scenarios
+5. High-security requirements

+When to use OAuth 2.0:

+1. Consumer-facing applications
+2. Simple authentication and authorization scenarios
+3. Integration with social media platforms
+4. Small-scale IAM deployments
+5. Development prototypes or proof-of-concepts

 ---

 ## **6. Keycloak**